Following the Partenopei's 2-1 win over Marseille, the Spaniard says his team adhering to a pre-game plan reaped the rewards on Tuesday

-Goals from Jose Callejon and Duvan Zapata helped the Partenopei defeat Olympique de Marseille 2-1 in the Champions League, leaving them level with Napoli and Arsenal on six points in Group F.
+Goals from Jose Callejon and Duvan Zapata saw the Partenopei defeat Olympique de Marseille 2-1 in the Champions League, ensuring Andre Ayew's strike late in the game was just a consolation.

 "I am satisfied because we won, but it seems easy for me to choose a player like Dries Mertens when he works so hard in training," the ex-Liverpool and Chelsea boss told Sky Sport.